New & Used Ford Taurus: In Depth

 GET A FREE PRICE QUOTE

 The Ford Taurus is a mid-size, luxurious, and high-tech four-door sedan.
-The Taurus saved Ford in the 80s, but now it’s the largest sedan in the Ford range.
-It features a stylish body, available performance models, and sporty handling.
+The Taurus saved Ford in the 80s, but today it’s the largest sedan in the Ford range.
+It has an attractive exterior, available performance models, and sporty driving dynamics.

 Today, the 2013 Taurus continues as a larger, more premium sedan than it originally was, while the Ford Fusion most-closely continues the affordable, aerodynamic, design-forward mid-size sedan tradition originally started by that first-generation Taurus.